6 Ways to Support Independence At Home

 Story time:

-It’s a great time to connect our elders with grandchildren virtually for story time.
+Connect elders with grandchildren for story time – in person or virtually.
 It may also give parents a welcome break from entertaining their children.
-If the kids are too small to read try singing or saying nursery rhymes.
+If the kids are too small to read, try singing or saying nursery rhymes.

 Independence Tip: